Top 20 Dog Food Brands

 Grandorf Logo

-The Grandorf brand includes dry and canned foods.
-The first is made by the Belgian company United Petfood Producers NV, and the latter – the Italian concern Monge & C. S.p.a.
-Products of the brand are positioned at the top of the super-premium segment.
+Under the Grandorf brand, dry and canned food is produced.
+The former is produced by the Belgian company United Petfood Producers NV, and the latter by the Italian concern Monge & C. S.p.a.
+The brand’s products are positioned at the top of the superpremium segment.

-Foods “Grandorf” belong to the holistic category, meaning that their composition includes at least 70% pure animal protein.
-And the manufacturer does not use chicken – instead, he chooses hypoallergenic meats that do not cause digestive problems.
-They contain all the essential amino acids.
+Feeds “Grandorf” belong to the holistic category; that is, their composition includes at least 70% pure animal protein.
+At the same time, the manufacturer does not use chicken – instead, he chooses hypoallergenic types of meat that do not cause digestive problems.
+They contain all essential amino acids.

 Other potentially dangerous ingredients are also banned: